-1. Open a new Google Sheets form.
+1. Open the new Google Sheets form.

 7. You will be asked to review permissions now.
-Click on Review Permissions and select your account.
+Click on Authorize access and select your account.

-9. Afterwards, tick Visit, Action and Message events, click on “Send Sample”:
+Select Visit, Action and Message events and click on “Send Sample”:

 You should now be able to see a cell in your spreadsheet populate: